 The first step in knowing what to expect from your strata manager is to understand the contract duties as set out in the schedules of your strata management agreement (see Guide to the proposal schedules 4).

-In addition looking after your building, your manager probably has many other strata buildings to manage, all of which are a call on their time They will work with other departments within their company (e.g. marketing, secretarial, accounts, finance) to provide you with the contracted services.
+In addition to looking after your building, your manager probably has many other strata buildings to manage, all of which are a call on their time.
+If it's a larger company they will work with other departments within their company (e.g. marketing, secretarial, accounts, finance) to provide you with the contracted services.
 They often have a more junior assistant helping them with their portfolio who will be able to deal with your queries in their absence.

-Section 35: Information may be required relating to money received by the strata managing agent from the owners corporation
+Section 59: Information may be required relating to money received and other transactions by the strata managing agent from the owners corporation

 Section 61: Procedure for requiring information from strata managing agent